Cornerback24/Blender-NLA-Midi-Copier/README.md

 This add-on also allows for copying selected grease pencil frames to sync with notes in a midi file.
 The grease pencil midi panel is available in the Grease Pencil Dope Sheet when "Only Show Selected" is selected in the Dope Sheet bar.
 The grease pencil panel midi is independent of the Nonlinear Animation midi panel (the selected midi file, frame offsets, and midi settings are not tied to the Nonlinear Animation midi panel).
-Instruments are not supported for grease pencil keyframes.

 For the most part, controls are the same as in the Nonlinear Animation midi panel.